gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Move publishing plugin suite to new mechanism
 - `CollectionBuilder` is not part of public API
 - `@RuleSource` is not documented, nor is the concept of a rule based plugin (need to tidy up docs on `PluginAware` and `ObjectConfigurationAction`)
+- Allow helper (i.e. non rule) methods to be parameterized for types in rule source plugins (currently we do not allow any parameterized methods)

 ## Tasks